Human Resource Functions

 - Disciplinary action should be consistent for all.

-- Disciplinary action should be taken the immediate boss of the employee.
+- Disciplinary action should be taken by the immediate boss of the employee.

 The procedures for taking disciplinary action involve the following steps;